Questions about Windows worth thinking about

 Fact #1: You cannot uninstall Internet Explorer from Windows

-This is true of Windows XP, Windows Vista, Windows 7 and Windows 8.
+This is true of Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10.
 You can “turn Internet Explorer off” from the Windows feature list – which hides Internet Explorer but does not remove it.
 Many users (and especially programmers) have recognized that the most vulnerable part of any Windows operating system is Internet Explorer.
 Because most of them hate Internet Explorer and won’t use it, there is a natural tendency to try to get rid of it.
 But if you actually succeeded in getting rid of it, you would crash Windows.
 This is in part because Windows relies on the core engine which runs Internet Explorer.

 Fact #2: Microsoft Updates come in through Internet Explorer